 Vibe coding tools generate complete applications and workflows from business requirements, while AI autocomplete tools assist with individual code snippets and functions.

-Which coding tool is best for enterprise teams in 2025?
+Which vibe coding tool is best for enterprise teams in 2026?

-The best coding tool for enterprise teams in 2025 is Superblocks, as it offers strong security and governance for internal applications.
+Superblocks is the best vibe coding tool for enterprise teams because it builds your apps on top of your real data while respecting your existing security, permissions, and governance rules.
 Another option is Cursor for traditional software development.
-It’s a general-purpose tool but you can use it to edit Superblocks apps locally.
+It’s a general-purpose tool, but you can use it to edit Superblocks apps locally.

 Can non-developers use enterprise vibe coding platforms?